Council

 Paula F. Newcomb

-Mrs. Newcomb is the President of Expedition Trust Company, a South Dakota chartered private trust company with an office in Charlottesville.
+Mrs. Paula Newcomb is the President of Expedition Trust Company, a South Dakota chartered private trust company with an office in Charlottesville.
 She was formerly the President of VNB Trust, N.A., having joined Virginia National Bank in February 2006 in anticipation of the formation of the Trust Bank.
 From 1993 to 2004 she served as Director of Development and Public Affairs for the Thomas Jefferson Foundation, the private nonprofit organization that owns and operates Monticello, the home of Thomas Jefferson.
 She was Vice President for Development and University Relations at the University of Redlands from 1986 until the end of 1991.
 Mrs. Newcomb spent the first nine years of her development career at St. Lawrence University.
 Mrs. Newcomb was a founding director of Charlottesville Tomorrow, and has also served as a director and chairman of Piedmont CASA.
 She is currently a Big Sister volunteer.
 A native of Denver, Colorado, she received the AB from Franklin and Marshall College in 1977.

 Mo KC Pritzker

 Mo KC Pritzker is a serial entrepreneur and futurist with a knack for discovering emerging social movements.
 In 1998, she co-founded Ammo Marketing, a pioneer in influencer marketing that served a roster of Fortune 500 clients, including Levi’s, Nike, Method Home, and Pepsi UK.
 She is also successful in the food and dining entrepreneurial space, having launched Seed + Salt, one of the first vegan/plant-based fast casual dining concepts in the US, and Five Suns Food to introduce chocho globally.
 She is also co-founder of re-origin, an online neuroplasticity program and coaching community created to help people overcome chronic conditions such as depression, anxiety, chronic fatigue syndrome, fibromyalgia, food/chemical sensitivities, and more.
 Ms. Pritzker and her companies have been featured in top media outlets, including Fortune, Elle, SF Chronicle, Well + Good, New York Magazine, Vogue, goop, Bon Appetit, The Food Network, ABC, WebMD, Healthline, and PBS Worldwide.
 She was named by Origin.
 Magazine as one of the top 100 people changing the world.
-She serves on the Boards of ReImagine and Inploration.
+She serves on the Board of Inploration.

 Thomas A. Scully